Recommended children's booklists sorted by age or topic

 Best children’s books about Diwali

-The Hindu festival of lights is an engaging and colourful topic, which you can bring to life with this hand-picked selection of titles.
+The Hindu festival of lights is an engaging and colourful topic, which you can bring to life with this hand-picked selection of Diwali stories for children.
 This list of the best books about Diwali for primary school children features richly-illustrated picturebooks alongside fact-packed non-fiction and activity books.

 Following the meteoric rise in popularity of girls’ and women’s football over the past few years, we are delighted to bring you this list of the best children’s books featuring girls’ and women’s football teams.

 From historical fiction to non-fiction texts written by some of today’s brightest footballing stars, this list has something to offer all football-mad readers.
-So, with the Women’s World Cup in full swing, why not kick off your summer reading with these inspiring books about girls’ football?
+So why not kick off your reading with these inspiring books about girls’ football?

 Chapter book